OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 Follow the instructions in the script:
 * If you want to use the titler app, add a prim with FloatText in the description field, centered in the collar.
 * Rez the updater near the collar prim
 * Drop the script named oc_collarizer into your collar prim.
-Accept the permissions request.
 * The update will begin.

 # Update Older Collars